 - Sleep disorders.
 Restless Legs Syndrome (RLS) and sleep-disordered breathing—such as snoring and sleep apnea—occur more frequently in older adults.

 - Learned response.
 People with a legitimate cause for having trouble sleeping—after suffering a loss, for example—may lie in bed and try to force themselves to sleep.
-Eventually their bodies learn not to sleep.
+Eventually, their bodies learn not to sleep.
 Even after your original reason for sleep disruption has passed, the learned response can remain.

 Tips to improve your sleep:

 As you age, your body becomes more sensitive to emotional stress and physical changes around you.
 These internal and external factors can disrupt your sleep.
-It is important to be aware of your sleep habits and how they affect your sleep.
+It is essential to be aware of your sleep habits and how they affect your sleep.
 You can then make sure that what you do and where you are will give you the best chance to get a good night of sleep.

 For example, some older people find that their minds race with worry when they lie down to sleep.
-Just trying to sleep through the worry will often make matters worse.
-Knowing this, they can set aside a time during the day to focus upon the things that are bothering them.
-They can make plans, get advice, come up with new solutions, or simply try to understand things better.
+Just trying to sleep through the concern will often make matters worse.
+Knowing this, they can set aside a time during the day to focus on the things that are bothering them.
+They can make plans, get advice, come up with new solutions, or try to understand things better.
 This will free them up to feel more relaxed at bedtime.
 The bed should be a place for rest, not worry.

 Your internal body clock makes you feel sleepy or alert at regular times every day.
 Everyone’s body has this natural timing system.
 As you age, your body clock may take longer to adjust to changes.
 If you still work, it may be hard for you to adapt to a change in shifts.
 When you fly a long distance, you may also have a hard time getting used to a new time zone.